top of page

 --------------------

-I first learned about beginning again through meditation.
-In this practice, when (not if) your mind wanders, you simply notice it and gently bring it back to the anchor of your awareness.
-This is the essence: you begin again.
-Hearing this instruction was a powerful moment of insight for me.
-My body relaxed as I realized it was okay to falter, to try something new, to simply begin again.
-Life, like my meditation, wasn't about perfection; it was a process of being curious with the totality of my experience—of surrendering, letting go, and trying anew.
+Permission to begin again was a powerful moment of insight for me.
+My body relaxed as I realized it was okay to falter, to try something new, to try again.
+Life, like my meditation, isn't about perfection; it's a process of being curious with the totality of experience — surrendering, trusting, letting go, and trying again.
 Inherent in this process is the cultivation of curiosity, awareness, and compassion: both for the times I've begun again and felt proud, and for the moments I was afraid to try something new.

 • Wellness coaching framework